 In the wake of Covid-19, Newmarket’s Town Council have created a plan called BID (Business Improvement District).
 The plan includes multiple changes such as locally owned shops appearing on the high street, bought on by a temporary reduction in business rates and commercial rent levels, encouraging more business owners to set up shop in the town.

 Ross McKittrick, centre manager at The Guineas Shopping Centre, said: “During these uncertain times the BID will play a key role in enabling Newmarket to recover from the coronavirus crisis and gain commercial success.
 BID will help improve the infrastructure and services in the town that will lead to economic success for the town as a whole.
 This will assist in attracting new investment to our much loved town.”

 As part of the Recovery Plan, BID have committed to spending £44,000 on improving signage around the area.
 This includes an electronic billboard that can be used to both for promotion as well as informing residents of upcoming changes.

 BID Manager Paul Brown, said: “We have laid the key foundations to now move forward and build a better town.
 This business plan is both ambitious and bold and is exactly what our members need and deserve during these challenging times.”

 However, for local business to reap the rewards of BID they will be required to sign up to the scheme and pay a levy, which will vary depending on their annual turnover.

-Local business will receive help making business plans from professionals to ensure they are as successful as possible.
+Local business will receive help making business plans from professionals to ensure they set up for success.

 The plan will be rolled out over five years with the first phase of the plan to begin in May 2021.